DataDog/dd-agent/CONTRIBUTING.md

 ## [Integrations](https://github.com/DataDog/integrations-core)

-All integrations, except for the kubernates and docker ones, have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
+All integrations, except for the kubernetes and docker ones, have been moved to the [Integration SDK](https://github.com/DataDog/integrations-core).
 Please look there to contribute to them.

 ## Commits